Loved by almost everyone, bacon is one of the tastiest foods in the world.

 But just like cured meats, bacon certainly isn’t as bad for you as the media often make out.

 Despite the fears over nitrate, it’s a nutritious food that can fit into a healthy diet.

-And waking up to bacon is a whole lot better than some low-fat frankenfood made of oil and flour.
+And waking up to bacon is a whole lot better than some ultra-processed food made of oil, sugar, and flour.